Policy Number: HR-32

 - absence due to domestic abuse, sexual assault or stalking, provided the leave is to allow all person to whom this policy applies to obtain medical attention, victim services, counseling, relocation, legal services or remedies for themselves or a family member; and

 - because of the Professional Staff Member's exposure to a contagious disease that reasonably can be expected to spread and potentially jeopardize the health of others.

 - Sick Leave Accrual

-- a.
-Eligible Professional Staff Members accrue one sick leave day per month up to a maximum of 12 sick days per year.
+- Eligible Professional Staff Members accrue one sick leave day per month up to a maximum of 12 sick days per year.
 Accrual of sick leave for part-time Professional Staff Members is pro-rated based on the number of hours per week the Professional Staff Member is regularly scheduled to work in relation to the standard 35/40-hour workweek.
-For example, a Professional Staff Member who works 20 hours per week (50% of the standard workweek) will accrue 50% of the full-time rate of sick leave accrual.
+For example, a Professional Staff Member who works 20 hours per week (50 percent of the standard workweek) will accrue 50 percent of the full-time rate of sick leave accrual.

 - The maximum amount of sick leave a Professional Staff Member may accrue is 120 days.
 Professional Staff Members who have reached the maximum will cease accruing sick leave until the number of days is reduced below the maximum amount.

 - Sick leave is accrued in any month in which a Professional Staff Member is in active pay status.

 - Professional Staff Members are eligible to use sick leave during the same pay period in which it accrues.

 - Sick leave will not accrue while a Professional Staff Member is on an unpaid leave of absence.

 - Sick Leave Accrual for Temporary Employees (working more than 6 months in a rolling 12-month period), Casual and Per-Diem Employees